-The influenza (flu) vaccination is usually available around early April and you need it every year, however the COVID-19 vaccine two-dose schedule should take priority over flu vaccine.
+The influenza (flu) vaccination is usually available around early April and you need it every year, however the COVID-19 vaccine two-dose schedule should also be a priority.

-It is recommended that patients who received the COVID-19 Pfizer vaccination receive it in two doses and 21 days apart, and then wait at least two weeks before receiving a flu vaccine.
+It is recommended that people wait at least 2 weeks between their flu vaccination and receiving the COVID-19 Pfizer vaccination.
+The COVID-19 Pfizer vaccination should be taken in two doses and 21 days apart.
 Please book to have your influenza vaccine at least two weeks after completing your second COVID-19 vaccination so that the opportunity to be protected against influenza is not lost.

 People receiving the Astra Zeneca vaccine need to wait for a longer between the two doses, and should discuss the timing of the flu vaccine with a GP.